[Date changed–posted 6/18/20 (replaces 6/1/18 edition)]

 Texas Tech University will reasonably accommodate qualified individuals with a disability so that they can apply for a job, perform the essential functions of a job, or enjoy the benefits and privileges of employment unless doing so causes a direct threat to these individuals or others in the workplace and the threat cannot be eliminated by reasonable accommodation or if the accommodation creates an undue hardship to Texas Tech.
 TTU OP 40.04, Access for Individuals with Disabilities, serves as the university's authoritative reference.

 g.
 Salary Range

 Normally, a student is appointed to a position at a salary rate between the minimum and maximum of the salary range for the appropriate category as identified in the current Texas Tech Pay Plan.

-For additional information, refer to OP 70.14, Salary Administration Policy.
+For additional information, refer to OP 70.14, Compensation Policy.